dsreddy99/stash/docs/concepts/crds/backupconfiguration.md

     prune: true
 ```

-Here, we are going to describe some important sections of `BackupConfiguration` CRD.
+Here, we are going to describe some important sections of `BackupConfiguration` crd.

 ### BackupConfiguration `Spec` Section

-BackupConfiguration object holds following fields in `.spec` section.
+`BackupConfiguration` object holds following fields in `.spec` section.

 #### spec.repository

-`spec.repository.name` indicates the `Repository` crd name that holds necessary backend information where backed up data will be stored.
+`spec.repository.name` indicates the `Repository` crd name that holds necessary backend information where the backed up data will be stored.

 #### spec.schedule